keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 * **actions:** An array of *actions* that are executed in the given order.
   * **action**: A unique name of the remediation action.
   * **description**: A short description of the action.
-  * **type:** The type of the action: **keptn-service**, **webhook**.
-  * **provider | hook:** If type *keptn-service* is selected, the service to call is specified by the **provider** property.
-If type *webhook* is selected, the endpoint to call is specified by the **hook** property.
+  * **provider | hook:** This property specifies the target unit that executes the remedation action.
-  * **parameters:** An array of individual `key:value` pairs used for executing the action by the action-provider.
+  * **values:** An array of individual `key:value` pairs used for executing the action by the action-provider.

-### Action types
+### Provider | Hook

 In this KEP, three types of an action are proposed:

-**1. keptn-service**: An action of type *keptn-service* has a corresponding action-provider, which is deployed and managed by Keptn.
-This action-provider takes care of executing the remediation action.
+**Provider**: When a user declares a provider, the service that excutes the action is managed by Keptn and part of the Keptn's uniform.
-  * Benefit: DevOps has control over the deployed action-providers.
+  * Benefit: DevOps has control over the deployed providers.
-  * Disadvantage: The remediation action must be executable by the action-provider, otherwise a new version of the action-provider must be deployed.
+  * Disadvantage: The remediation action must be executable by the provider, otherwise a new version of the provider must be deployed.

-**2. webhook**: A action of type *webhook* has no on-side (Keptn-managed) action-provider, but rather calls an endpoint from an external service.
+**Hook**: When a user declares a hook, then Keptn will call no on-side (Keptn-managed) action provider, but rather calls an endpoint from an external service.
 This service takes care of executing the remediation action.
   * Benefit: Any service that can execute an action can be triggered.
   * Disadvantage: DevOps has no control over the actions.

-**3. keptn-built-in**: An action of type *keptn-built-in* is implemented in Keptn.

 ### Functionality

-A developer can specify a *remediation action* configuration for his/her service in two ways:
+A developer can specify a *remediation action* configuration for his/her service when sending a new-artifact event:

-1. When onboarding a service:
-    ```console
-    keptn onboard service xyz --project=PROJECTNAME --service=SERVICENAME --chart=helm_chart.tgz
-            --remediation-actions=action.yaml
-    ```
-    > This way provides the inital version of a *remediation action* configuration.

-2. When sending a new-artifact event:
     ```console
     keptn send event new-artifact --project=PROJECTNAME --service=SERVICENAME --image=docker.io/keptnexamples/carts --tag=0.9.1
             --remediation-actions=action.yaml